Andrey Petrikovets, MD, FACOG

 Pregnancy and childbirth are exciting life events for many women.
 However, the stress placed on your body can affect many of the organs and muscles in your pelvic area, which increases your risk of incontinence.
 Urogynecology specialist, Andrey Petrikovets, MD, FACOG, provides expert care for women suffering from incontinence, including urinary and fecal incontinence.
-To schedule an appointment, call the Downtown Los Angeles or Glendale, California, office or use the online booking feature today.
+To schedule an appointment, call the Downtown Los Angeles, California office or use the online booking feature today.

 Incontinence is a medical term that refers to your inability to control the contents of your bladder or bowel.
 Both urinary and fecal incontinence can affect men and women; however, they're observed in women more frequently.
 While you may consider your incontinence an embarrassing condition, it’s treatable.